 - When you need to understand how and why an activity happens or operates.
 For example: Do you really know if your customers are as satisfied as you think they are?
 Would they recommend your company to others?
 Would it be easy for them to switch to your competitor companies?
 Is it your service or products keeping them satisfied?
 What can you do to improve their satisfaction with your company?

 How does an Internal Audit Benefit My Small Business?

 If any of those questions are exactly what you are thinking right now, an internal audit service would be the most suitable service a CPA firm can offer to you, and the reasons are the following:

-- The scope of the internal audit is defined by you.
+- You define the scope of the internal audit.
 In other words, the audit objective is assigned by the business owner.
 There will be no other procedures performed other than those that are necessary for the audit objectives.

 - It serves as an early warning system comparing to external, regulatory, or compliance audits.
 It allows you to identify the deficiencies and rededicate them on a timely basis.

 - It provides recommendations to improve the efficiency and effectiveness of procedures.

 Internal audit is deemed to be a value-added service and has been able to benefit small businesses that struggle with deficiencies and needed improvements.